bio-tools/biotoolsDocs/api_attribute_model_dev.rst

   Content
     * uri
         * Required: No (if term present), Yes (otherwise)
-	* Cardinality: todo
+	* Cardinality: 0 or 1
         * Type: URL
     * term
         * Required: No (if URI present), Yes (otherwise)
-	* Cardinality: todo
+	* Cardinality: 0 or 1
         * Type: String

 .. note::